A Minecraft Movie - Danielle Brooks Exclusive Interview

 Where to Watch Tahia Ya Didou !

-Yearning to watch 'Tahia Ya Didou !' on your TV, phone, or tablet?
-Tracking down a streaming service to buy, rent, download, or view the Mohamed Zinet-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.
+Eager to watch 'Tahia Ya Didou !' on your favorite screen?
+Hunting down a streaming service to buy, rent, download, or watch the Mohamed Zinet-directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Tahia Ya Didou !' on each platform when they are available.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Tahia Ya Didou !' on each platform when they are available.
 Now, before we get into all the details of how you can watch 'Tahia Ya Didou !' right now, here are some details about the APC d'Alger comedy flick.

-Want to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "Originally commissioned by the city of Algiers to promote tourism, Mohamed Zinet’s Tahia ya Didou blends documentary with fiction to create a poetic, acerbic and rapturous portrait of the director’s native city.
 The camera travels freely, through the port, market, streets and cafés, capturing everyday people, some of whom recur frequently enough to seem like protagonists.
 The nominal plotline follows a French tourist couple’s leisurely visit to the city, the man having previously served in the army during the Algerian war.
 As they walk around, his comments betray his mindset’s racist colonial prejudices, while his wife reiterates asinine clichés.
 Their unhurried wandering is interrupted when he comes across a blind man and realises that he tortured him during his army service.
 The film is punctuated with punchy sequences that show a poet named Momo delivering verse as an elegy for Algiers." .